 Eilean Donan Castle

-Historic castles are one of the most iconic images of Scotland, and the fabulous Eilean Donan castle is recognised all around the world.
+Historic castles are among the most iconic images of Scotland, and the fabulous Eilean Donan castle is recognised all around the world.
 Situated on an island at the point where three great sea lochs meet, and surrounded by some majestic scenery, it is little wonder that the castle is now one of the most visited and important attractions in the Scottish highlands.
+It’s a 2 hour drive away so either a proper long day out or a must if you’re travelling on to Skye.

 The magnificently situated Urquhart Castle, on the banks of Loch Ness, remains an impressive stronghold despite its ruinous state.
-Once one of Scotland’s largest castles, Urquhart’s remains include a tower house that commands splendid views of the famous loch and Great Glen.
+Once one of Scotland’s largest castles, Urquhart’s remains include a tower house that commands splendid views of the famous loch and the Great Glen.
 Urquhart witnessed considerable conflict throughout its 500 years as a medieval fortress and in the 14th century, it figured prominently in the Scots’ struggle for independence and came under the control of Robert the Bruce after he became King of Scots.
+If you’re travelling to or from Inverness and castles are your thing it’s another must see.